populated/punctuation/README.md

 A guide on understanding proper punctuation, grammar, etc. This guide is going to be in-depth and somewhat complex.
 It is currently a WIP (work in progress), and as of now, it is not finished, so I don't expect much.
 But, it will be finished sometime.

-If you wish to contribute to this, you can make a PR, and if you wish to go through and remake this readme.
+If you wish to contribute to this, you can make a PR, and if you wish to go through and remake this readme, go ahead!

 ---